Hyurl/webium/README.md

 and `res` objects in a http server, and enhance abilities of the program.
-The program for enhancement has been separated as an individual module [enhance-req-res](https://github.com/hyurl/enhance-req-res), which will work with other frameworks or the internal Node.js http server, you can check it out if you want.
+The program for enhancement has been separated as an individual module [enhance-req-res](https://github.com/hyurl/enhance-req-res), which will work with other frameworks or the internal Node.js http/https/http2 server, you can check it out if you want.

 It has both `express` style and `koa` style, but in a very different way, and only keeps very few and useful methods.

 This module is compatible to most of `connect` and `express` middleware, so you can use them instead.

+Since version 0.3.5, This module supports Node.js internal HTTP2 server.

 ## Install